*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 I have never really been much of a fashionista and always seemed to opt for the classics whether for a day at the office or a night out.
-Black, brown and cream are my preferred color choices and simple lines and styles all fit my minimalist clothing style preference.
+Black, brown and cream are my preferred color choices and simple lines and styles all fit my minimalist wardrobe style preference.

 This is why I love these ethically inspired minimalist clothing brands!
-They do not focus on trends – but on sustainability to help the environment while giving us classic pieces that can last for years because classic never goes away!
+They do not focus on trends – but on sustainability to help the environment while giving us high quality classic pieces that can last for years because classic never goes away!

 While these clothes are typically higher priced – it is in part to the requirements to be a sustainable business as well as the exceptional craftsmanship and fair trade practices they have in place to pay fair wages.
 If you are looking to invest into a minimalist wardrobe – these are some of the best options on the market in terms of look, price and sustainability.

 We have noted pricing examples for each brand so you can get a feel for what you might spend!

 Website / Shop Vetta

 Pricing Examples / plain tee: $49, mockneck sweater (shown) $159